mpguerra/user-goals-oauth-api-gateway/README.md

 2. To allow the access_tokens to be linked to a particular user so that we can be sure that they are only used to access data that was granted access to.
 3. To make the API Gateway the access token store to keep full control over the access tokens issued - NOT YET IMPLEMENTED

-As such there are a few changes to the Nginx OAuth configuration files downloaded from 3scale in order to make this possible.
+As such you will see that there are a few differences between the Nginx OAuth configuration files downloaded from 3scale and the ones available from this repository in order to implement these.

 #### 1. API Gateway as an OAuth2 provider running on Heroku ####